 1. Cranberry Crumble Oatmeal

-According to a study of 20 common fruits by the Journal of Agricultural and Food Chemistry, cranberries were found to have the most natural phenols, giving them a high antioxidant profile.
+According to a November 2013 study in Advances in Nutrition, cranberries have a high phenol content, giving them a high antioxidant profile.
 Antioxidants are essential in helping your body defend itself from free radicals and toxins that can build up in your body.
-They not only damage your cells, but also increase your risk for cancer and other diseases.

-The best way to consume these power players?
-Raw and through pure juice, according to Joe Vinson, a professor of chemistry at the University of Scranton, who, along with his colleagues, studied commonly available grocery store fruits.
-To get the most out of your cranberry intake, Cassetty also recommends being mindful by pairing them with foods that don't have added sugars.
+To get the most out of your cranberry intake, Cassetty recommends being mindful by pairing them with foods that don't have added sugars.

-"Add them to unsweetened yogurt or overnight oats, or create a trail mix with a blend of dried cranberries, nuts (such as pecans or walnuts) and pumpkin seeds."
-And if you do eat them with oats, such as in this vegan breakfast, you'll get even more fiber and iron, which is an immune system-supporting mineral that will help you through the cold and flu season.
+"Add them to unsweetened yogurt or overnight oats, or create a trail mix with a blend of dried cranberries, nuts (such as pecans or walnuts) and pumpkin seeds," suggests Cassetty.
+And if you do eat them with oats, such as in this vegan breakfast, you'll get even more fiber and iron, which is an immune-system-supporting mineral that can help you through cold and flu season, according to a 2013 study in Diet, Immunity and Inflammation.

 2. Cranberry Baked Brie

-Cranberries are also a good source of vitamin E. This vitamin, also considered an antioxidant, helps protect the body against molecular breakdown from toxins, is essential for your body's immunity to function well and aids in cellular communication as well as in generating red blood cells.
+Cranberries are a good source of vitamin E. This vitamin, also considered an antioxidant, helps protect the body against molecular breakdown from toxins and is essential for your body's immunity to function well, according to the National Institutes of Health.

 Make this stunning dish to take to your next potluck dinner or Friendsgiving.
 The mild, earthy flavor of brie pairs well with the homemade vinegar-infused cranberry sauce for a tangy, satisfying finish.
-Rather than processed crackers that are typically high in sugars, salt and unhealthy fats, use apple slices for dipping.
+Use apple slices for dipping rather than processed crackers that are typically high in sugar, salt and unhealthy fats.

 3. 5-Minute Cranberry Chicken Salad Sliders

 Cassetty also warns against the sugar content found in cranberry-based products.
-"Since cranberries are tart, they're often found in foods with added sugars, including sauce, dried cranberries and cranberry juice drinks."
-Make your own cranberry sauce whenever possible so that you can control how much sugar is added to your recipe.
-Canned varieties are full of added sugars — even the organic canned cranberry sauce ones — so you're better off with a homemade version.
+"Since cranberries are tart, they're often found in foods with added sugars — including sauce, dried cranberries and cranberry juice drinks."
+Make your own cranberry sauce whenever possible, so that you can control how much sugar is added to your recipe.
+Canned varieties are full of added sugars — even some of the organic canned cranberry sauces — so you're better off with a homemade version.

 4. Citrus and Arugula Salad With Cranberry Dressing

-Spicy and tangy, this salad is a great lunchtime go-to that will get you out of your sad-desk-lunch rut.
+Spicy and tangy, this salad is a great lunchtime go-to that will get you out of your sad, desk-lunch rut.
 Add some almonds, not just because they are a high-protein food, but for their satisfying crunch.
-Leafy greens and citrus fruits like oranges are shown to reduce your risk of cardiovascular disease, according to the Harvard School of Public Health.
+Leafy greens and citrus fruits like oranges are shown to reduce your risk of cardiovascular disease, according to the Harvard T.H.
+Chan School of Public Health.

 To avoid unnecessary preservatives and sugars, make your own cranberry salad dressing by repurposing that leftover homemade cranberry sauce from Thanksgiving dinner.